 The AyrMesh system is not designed to provide public WiFi.
-The AyrMesh Hub2n provides a strong WiFi signal, but, by extending your router's subnet, it allows anyone connected to the Hubs to access anything else attached to your router.
-If you have a router that is dedicated for your guest network, this may not be a problem; if the Hub2n is connected to your office router, it means your guests may be able to print on your printers, access your files, etc.
+The AyrMesh Hub2 models provide a strong WiFi signal, but, by extending your router's subnet, it allows anyone connected to the Hubs to access anything else attached to your router.
+If you have a router that is dedicated for your guest network, this may not be a problem; if the Hub is connected to your office router, it means your guests may be able to print on your printers, access your files, etc.

 For a "hospitality" (hotel, campground, etc.) system, one typically wants a number of features not present on the AyrMesh system: